subllings/eurostyle-contonso-ma-unified-data-ai-databricks-fabric/README.md

 # EuroStyle–Contoso M&A – Unified Data & AI Platform with Databricks & Microsoft Fabric

+This case shows how Databricks and Microsoft Fabric can unify two retailers' fragmented systems into a single, governed, and AI-driven platform, giving executives consistent KPIs, real-time dashboards, and predictive insights after a complex M&A.

 ## Business Context

 In 2025, EuroStyle (Northern Europe) acquired Contoso Retail (Southern Europe).